Karera (Dara Bubamara song)

 "Karera" (Carrera) is a song recorded by Serbian pop recording artist Dara Bubamara.
 It was self-released 13 October 2014.
 The song was written by Stefan Đurić and Slobodan Veljković.
 It was produced and recorded in Belgrade.

 The song's title comes from the Porsche Carrera car.
-The music video premiered the same day as the song and featured Bubamara dancing on top of her white Carrera in a transparent blouse and fishnet stockings.
-Serbian newspaper Telegraf said that the video looked "more like a commercial for a German car" than a music video.
+The music video, shot in New Belgrade, premiered the same day as the song and featured Bubamara dancing on top of her white Carrera in a transparent blouse and fishnet stockings.
+Serbian newspaper Telegraf said that the video looked "more like a commercial for the German car" than a music video.
 Bubamara said the song was "autobiographical" and that the lyrics refers to her "enemies and some journalists".
-Before its release, Bubamara said that Karera would "go above modern standards."
+Before its release, Bubamara said that "Karera" would "go above modern standards."